LMFuhr/Clarithromycin-Model/Evaluation/report/markdown_for_pdf/report.md

 Values for logP and fu were fixed according to literature values.

-For clarithromycin, it was not possible to adequately describe the concentration-time profile after intravenous administration using standard input parameters (e.g., logP) and calculation methods (e.g., partition coefficients).
+For clarithromycin, it was not possible to adequately describe the concentration-time profile after intravenous administration using standard input parameters (e.g. logP) and calculation methods.
 Simulated concentration-time profiles over-predicted Cmax and under-predicted the observed data for time > Tmax.
-According to literature, clarithromycin accumulates in mononuclear (MN) and polymorphonuclear (PMN) leukocytes, probably via active transport ([Ishiguro 1989](#5 References)).
+According to literature, clarithromycin accumulates in mononuclear and polymorphonuclear leukocytes, probably via active transport ([Ishiguro 1989](#5 References)).
 This process was implemented, and it improved the model significantly.
-Due to limited knowledge on this transport (unknown transporter, unknown Vmax, and KM value), an adjustment of the clarithromycin permeability between plasma and RBC compartments was applied.
-The clarithromycin permeability optimization (Pplasma→RBC, PRBC→plasma) led to an asymmetric permeability ratio Pplasma→RBC/PRBC→plasma of 13, indicating that clarithromycin can more easily enter than exit the RBC compartments.
+Due to limited knowledge on this transport, an adjustment of the clarithromycin permeability between plasma and RBC compartments was applied.

 After testing the available organ-plasma partition coefficient and cell permeability calculation methods built in PK-Sim, observed clinical data was best described by choosing the partition coefficient calculation by `Rodgers and Rowland` and cellular permeability calculation by `PK-Sim Standard`.